 This gives administrators the option to receive an email every time the alarm is triggered.
 Email Alerts can be set while creating or editing any ActivTrak alarm.
 Emails can be auto-populated with information that triggered your alarm such as, URL, executable, descriptions, device, and user.

 Displays a message on the device screen.
-This feature can be used to re-route focus, or commend a team member for their diligent work.
+This feature can be used to re-route focus or congratulate a team member for their diligent work.
 This message can be auto-populated with usage information (URL, executable, descriptions, device, user).

 Selecting the “Terminate” box at the bottom of the alarm settings page will allow you to terminate the open application that triggered your alarm.